Pioneering India Focused

 Screening Criteria

-Given the variance in Shari’a screening methodologies for identifying permissible shares to invest in, Zamzam Capital is proud to use the exact Shari’a screening methodology as prescribed by Mufti Taqi Usmani, who is considered to be the key global authority in Islamic Banking & Finance.
+Given the variance in Shari’a screening criteria for identifying permissible shares to invest in, the Shari’a Board of Zamzam Capital decided to determine our Halal List of shares for the Indian stock market as per the Shari’a screening criteria as prescribed by Mufti Muhammad Taqi Usmani (DB), who is considered to be the key global authority in Islamic Banking & Finance and one of the foremost Islamic scholars in the present age.

 Core business of the company being invested in must be Halal and in line with the dictates of Shari’a.
 Hence, investment in securities of any company dealing in conventional banking & finance, conventional insurance, alcoholic drinks, tobacco, pork and other non-halal food products, gambling/gaming, music, movie production, selling of gold & silver jewelry on deferred basis, advertising, arms manufacturing, cloning and pornography or related activities is not permissible.